Daremonic/payswitch-docs/features/payment-flows-and-management/payouts/route-your-payout-transactions-using-smart-router.md

 ## How to get started?

-Routing rules can be configured using Hyperswitch's dashboard _(beta feature)_ or via APIs.
-We will be using Hyperswitch's dashboard as it provides a simple, intuitive UI for configuring these rules.
+Routing rules can be configured using PaySwitcher's dashboard _(beta feature)_ or via APIs.
+We will be using PaySwitcher's dashboard as it provides a simple, intuitive UI for configuring these rules.

 Dashboard - [https://app.payswitcher.com](https://app.payswitcher.com)